Person-centred therapy in Cornwall and online across the UK

 What person centred therapy is

 Rogers proposed that people grow when they are met with empathy, genuineness and unconditional positive regard — the “core conditions” for therapeutic change (Rogers, 1957).
-Contemporary person centred writers deepen this into a focus on presence, emotional contact and relational depth (Cooper, 2007; Worsley, 2018).
+Contemporary writers deepen this into a focus on presence, emotional contact and relational depth (Cooper, 2007; Worsley, 2018).

 Relational at the core

 We don’t rush.
-We build a genuine relationship where you can say things as they are — without fear of judgement or pressure to “hold it together”.
+We build a genuine therapeutic relationship where you can say things as they are — without fear of judgement or pressure to “hold it together”.

 Your pace, your process